Legals

 When to start and how often?

-- Completed at every coding bootcamp taster session and as student enters our onboarding process
+Currently ongoing - completed every coding bootcamp taster session and as a student enters our onboarding process, through interviews, onboarding process and through the course with career support and information.

 Learners can be confident that their personal information will be dealt with in accordance with our privacy policy.